'Tigers Are Not Afraid' (2017) by Issa López

 I guess I would imagine myself escaping or somehow finding safety, but I'm not sure that would be enough to keep me going in a bleak, hopeless situation.
 I'm far too negative and realistic about my ability (lack of desire?) to survive on my wits and strength alone.
 I'm disillusioned with the world and know that some things will never get better and that in certain situations, death might legitimately be preferable.
 I'm not advocating for this position, just describing the lens through which I view the world.

 As a child, and even a teenager, I was much better at crafting stories for myself and envisioning the world as I wanted it to exist.
 Imagination and reality were often melded together in a way that made them both indistinguishable.
 The children's world of "Tigers" is like this.
 They don't see things as bleakly as I do.
-They're excited over a big, empty, dirty house ("like that "Lord of the Rings" place") and wonder at a pool of fish in a shallow dirt hole.
-They're able to imagine an alternate realities where they're fierce warriors, tigers and princes who are able to do and be anything they want.
+They're excited over a big, empty, dirty house ("like that 'Lord of the Rings' place") and wonder at a pool of fish in a shallow dirt hole.
+They're able to imagine alternate realities where they're fierce warriors, tigers and princes who are able to do and be anything they want.

 It's all very magical and powerful, but what happens when they grow up?